philzook58/philzook58.github.io/_posts/2025-08-04-refinement_kdrag1.md

 Pretty much any syntactic logical system has to demonstrate how it can actually mean something, by giving examples of a semantics aka interpretations into something we're more familiar with.
 If I tell you a bunch of syntactic rules about "bleep" "blorp" and "bizzle", that won't hold your attention for long.

-Dependent types and type systems generally are presented syntactically.
-They are a syntax for terms, a syntax for types, and an operational semantics / baked in notion of definitional equality.
-Because they want to claim themselves as a foundation, models are somewhat under emphasized.
+Dependent types and type systems are often presented syntactically.
+There is a syntax for terms, a syntax for types, and an operational semantics / baked in notion of definitional equality.
+Perhaps because they want to claim themselves as a foundation, models are somewhat under emphasized.

 There are a number of possibilities for [models](https://www.cs.uoregon.edu/research/summerschool/summer14/rwh_notes/ssdt.pdf) of dependent type theory.
-In the most basic model, types are basically interpreted sets.
+In the most basic model, types are basically interpreted as sets <https://www.philipzucker.com/frozenset_dtt/> .
 The (a?) subset model interprets types as a a pair of a set and a subset of that set.
-For example, the type `[[Pos]] = {x : Nat | x > 0}` is the subset of integers greater than zero. .
+For example, the type `[[Pos]] = {x : Nat | x > 0}` is the pair of the Ints and the subset of Ints greater than zero.

 I want to shallowly embed this model into SMTLIB.
+This is not an unknown thing and what I'm doing is probably closest in spirit to PVS's approach <https://www.csl.sri.com/papers/tse98/tse98.pdf> .
 Subsets can be represented in smtlib/HOL as characteristic functions `Pos = smt.Lambda([x], x > 0)`.
-This is probably closest in spirit to PVS's approach <https://www.csl.sri.com/papers/tse98/tse98.pdf> .
 The set you're cutting the subset out of is implicitly there are the SMTLIB sort of the variable.
 It is perfectly possible to have a parametrized family of subsets like the set of all numbers greater than `n` `GE(n) = {x : Int | x >= n}` or in python as

 ```python
 x = smt.Int("x")